 The Beatles Down Under: Part Two

-A listen to any Beatles album provides a jump off point for a colour soaked musical love affair.
+A listen to any album from The Beatles provides a jump off point for a colour soaked musical love affair.
 The Beatles’ pop/rock aesthetic saw them adopt a multitude of different sounds and styles in their music, with each album showcasing a different proverbial fingerprint.
 And as such, their influence today can be felt across various genres.

 For one, the psychedelic aesthetic of ‘Strawberry Fields Forever’, laced with metaphoric lyrics and rolling, tripped out guitars and groove-steady bass, has remained transformative through the ages, and today it is perhaps the most significant of the band’s influential styles.